hwipl/nuqql-based/README.md

 $ pip install --user nuqql-based
 ```

-If you prefer to checkout this repository with git and work with the repository
+If you prefer to check out this repository with git and work with the
-directly, you can install nuqql-based for your user in editable mode with the
+repository directly, you can install nuqql-based for your user in editable mode
-following command:
+with the following command:

 ```console
 $ pip install --user -e .